$\beta$-Variational Autoencoder as an Entanglement Classifier: Data

-Using this convention we have three types of training and test data, each with 5000 samples and 3000 samples respectively.
+Using this convention, we have three types of training and validation data, each with 5000 and 3000 samples, respectively.
 For convenience, we call these three types: the tomographic-complete dataset, correlated measurements dataset and local measurements dataset.
+The data used is slightly unbalanced, because we have approximately $65\%$ of the states belonging to the entangled class.
+If we choose a classifier that takes into account only the most frequent class we get an accuracy of $65\%$, this "dummy" classifier will be our baseline model.